trufflemedia/pir-to-pet-tutor/README.md

 # pir-to-pet-tutor
 This code is used to demonstrate how the Seeed PIR can be used to detect a person and trigger a Smart Animal Training Systems Pet Tutor to dispense kibbles.

-The hardware required this software to function includes:
+The hardware required for pir-to-feeder.ino to function includes:

 #### Seeed PIR with Grove connector